 Science & Math

-Both plans benefit from a focus on both teaching strategies and instructional differentiation.
+Both plans benefit from a focus both on teaching strategies and instructional differentiation.

-The former illustrates the use of an activity which visually represents the structure of an atom and which formed the basis of a week-long project on atomic structure and the periodic table which also involved internet research.
+This Grade 9 science lesson illustrates the use of an activity which visually represents the structure of an atom and which forms the basis of a week-long project on atomic structure and the periodic table which also involves internet research.

-Of the following handouts, one reflects the qualities of respect, cooperation, and responsibility ("Assessing Group Performance") and is required reading for all the classes I teach and another is a prerequisite for all my science classes ("Lab Safety Checklist").
-This worksheet was created for a Grade 7 science class and formed the basis for a class discussion on water use and its implications for our supplies of drinking water both in Canada and worldwide.
-Finally, these three concept maps were created together as a class following instruction on a variety of study skills and prior to an end-of-unit test (Grade 7: see "Tests" section above or here).
+This worksheet was created for a Grade 7 science class and forms the basis for a class discussion on water use and its implications for our supplies of drinking water both in Canada and worldwide.
+Finally, these three concept maps were created together as a class following instruction on a variety of study skills and prior to an end-of-unit test (Grade 7: see "Test Examples" section above or here).

 Creative Arts